Student Volunteer Service Program FAQ

 The regional recruitment point of contact will review the applications and schedule interviews with the most competitive applicants.
 Applicants will be interviewed at the OI office located nearest to the student.
 Official notification of acceptance into the program will be provided by the regional recruitment point of contact.
 Selections are based upon academic achievements, area of study, life/work experiences, and the needs of the OI among other things.

-The OI encourages women, minorities, and persons with disabilities to apply
+OI encourages women, minorities, and persons with disabilities to apply.

 This must be determined by your academic institution and must be indicated on the OI-260 form as part of the application package.
-Some interns in the past have earned credits.
+Some students in the past have earned credits.

-Students are not guaranteed to receive a job offer for a full-time position at the conclusion of their internship with OI.
+Students are not guaranteed to receive a job offer for a full-time position at the conclusion of their time spent with OI.